Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Do Cherries Contain?

 Cherries are great fruits that are good for both human and guinea pig consumption.
 As far as guinea pigs are concerned, cherries are packed with vital vitamins and essential minerals.
-For example, they are rich in Vitamin C, which guinea pig bodies can’t produce naturally.
-They can get them from eating cherries.
+For example, they are rich in vitamin C, which guinea pig bodies can’t produce naturally.
+They can get these vitamins and minerals from eating cherries.

 Some other vital nutritionally beneficial components found in cherries are: